chb/smart-docs/reference/rest_api/index.md

 # SMART REST API Reference

-Each `GET` call in the SMART REST API is listed below and grouped by the "scope" / access control category the SMART container applies to the call.
+Each `GET` call in the SMART REST API is listed below and grouped by the "scope" or "access control category" the SMART container applies to the call.
 The SMART container implements this access control using the OAuth tokens passed in with each API request as described in the [build a REST App howto][] and the [RxReminder app][].